CLCStriders/striders/pages/boddington-10.md

 Please do not park anywhere other than guided by the marshals, under no circumstances should participants park on the road.

-**Please note** The Gloucester Old Spot car park must be vacated by 1145 to allow their regular customers to park (unless you are planning to book a table at the pub for lunch), so if you think you will need to park for longer please use the industrial estate car park.
+**Please note**: The Gloucester Old Spot car park must be vacated by 1145 to allow their regular customers to park (unless you are planning to book a table at the pub for lunch), so if you think you will need to park for longer please use the industrial estate car park.

 ---